 In a June 2020 survey by Globe Media, it was reported that two-thirds of Canadians were concerned about their ability to pay bills, and with 27 per cent borrowing money to buy food or other daily expenses.

-In honour of the 10th anniversary of Financial Literacy Month, Credit Counselling Services of Atlantic Canada offers 10 practical money-saving tips that anyone can implement right now.
+In honour of Financial Literacy Month, Credit Counselling Services of Atlantic Canada offers 10 practical money-saving tips that anyone can implement right now.

 - Always have a shopping list.
 Never go to the grocery store without a plan.
 You’ll end up buying things you didn’t need.
 With a shopping list, you can be sure to follow it and only it.